 Dive data collected in 2020 also were linked to the 3-h interpolated tracks with each 6-hour histogram period assigned to two interpolated locations (histogram period start time and midpoint time).
 Many locations had no associated dive data, and dive histogram messages were not evenly distributed along tracks because animal behavior impacts transmission of these messages.
 For interpolated locations with corresponding dive data, the number of dives to depths >8 m was summed for each 6-h histogram period for each non-pup.
 This depth was used to define dives that were more likely linked to foraging behavior and was selected based on the diving behavior of fur seals tracked in 2018-2019 and 2020, as well as the nighttime dive depth of various squid species in the California Current System (rarely <10 m; Bazzino et.
 2010, Gilly et al. 2006).
-Therefore, a large number of dives >8 m (e.g., >50 dives during a 6-h period) was used as a proxy for foraging (decreased travel rate and/or increased turning frequency and angle) and transiting (faster travel and infrequent and small turning angles) behaviors (e.g., Jonsen et al. 2007, Turchin 1991).
+Therefore, a large number of dives >8 m (e.g., >50 dives during a 6-h period) was used as a proxy for foraging activity regardless of path tortuosity, which sometimes is used to differentiate between foraging (decreased travel rate and/or increased turning frequency and angle) and transiting (faster travel and infrequent and small turning angles) behaviors (e.g., Jonsen et al. 2007, Turchin 1991).